 The three planes that were shot down were piloted by Devane (my dad's crew), Davis, and Graham.
 Where crew member names are included, the name of their respective pilot is included in parentheses.
 Members of the Devane crew are named without a parenthetical reference.

 Missing Air Crew Report 1133 contains contemporary reports related to the aircraft and crews that were shot down over Gerbini on July 5, 1943.
 The image shown here is a hand-drawn map from that MACR.
 A larger version of this image is available by clicking on it.

 Gerbini is clearly marked at the left.
 Immediately northwest of Gerbini are three marks with numbers.
 The numbers are the last three digits of the tail numbers of the aircraft that were shot down.
 The marks represent the approximate positions of the three B-17s as last seen by crew members aboard other B-17s on that raid.
 The numbers shown in the image are 492, 486, and 483, indicating 229492 (Graham crew), 229486 (Devane crew), and 229483 (A.E.
 Davis crew).

 These reports are observations made by crew members who saw what happened to the planes that were shot down during the Gerbini raid.
 Larger versions of the statements are available by clicking on them.

 Note that Benjamin Warmer, who gave the account at the right, became the first enlisted man air ace when he shot down seven enemy aircraft during the Gerbini raid.
 He shot down additional enemy planes on subsequent missions, earning a Distinguished Service Cross and a field promotion to Second Lieutenant.
-(Benjamin F. Warmer III died from a massive heart attack December 6, 1977.
-His ashes are interred at Bellevue Cemetery (Section E, lot 74) Ontario, California.)
+Benjamin F. Warmer III died from a massive heart attack December 6, 1977.
+His ashes are interred at Bellevue Memorial Park Cemetery, 1240 West G Street, Ontario, California (Section E, lot 74).